Classroom Innovation Grants

 - Number of years employed as a teacher

 - Number of years employed as a teacher/ staff in BVSD

 - If application is Collaborative, names and email addresses of all co-applicants

 About Your Project

-(Important note: from this point on in your application, do not include your name, your school, personnel names at your school, or location – application evaluators will disqualify any applications that mention names, schools, personnel names, or locations.)
+Important note: from this point on in your application, do not include your name, your school, personnel names at your school, or location – application evaluators will disqualify any applications that mention names, schools, personnel names, or locations.
+This includes the title of your uploaded budget as well as the wording in the budget itself.

 - Project Title